xiaoxialexazhang/jetson-nano-plant-health-detection/README.md

    # REBOOT!
    ```
+   After rebooting, you can check your swap again just to ensure.

 ## Running The Project
 1. [Run the pre-built docker container]( https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-docker.md), it might take a while especially if you run it for the first time.